IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-scream-bis.md

    This memo describes a rate adaptation algorithm for conversational media services such as interactive video.
-The solution conforms to the packet conservation principle and uses a hybrid loss-and-delay- based congestion control algorithm.
-The algorithm is evaluated over both simulated Internet bottleneck scenarios as well as in a Long Term Evolution (LTE) system simulator and is shown to achieve both low latency and high video throughput in these scenarios.
+The solution conforms to the packet conservation principle and is a hybrid loss- and delay based congestion control/rate management algorithm that also supports ECN and L4S.
+   The algorithm is evaluated over both simulated Internet bottleneck scenarios as well as in a Long Term Evolution (LTE and 5G) system simulator and is shown to achieve both low latency and high video throughput in these scenarios.
 This specification obsoletes RFC 8298.
+   The algorithm supports handling of multiple media streams, typical use cases are streaming for remote control and 3D VR googles.

 --- middle